magesh-technovator/awesome-ai-applications/README.md

 #### Digital Commerce
 Digital commerce has changed the way we buy and sell and they're the earliest sector to use AI-powered analytics to improve their businesses at scale.
 Recommendation engine, personalized user experience, and Virtual assistants are such use cases, but there are several other potential AI applications empowering digital commerce,
 * **Search:** Image-based similarity search and NLP based semantic search are crucial parts of digital commerce
-* **Fraud Detection:** Analyzes the potential risk of each transaction to detect chances of frauds like bulk transactions from stolen cards, multiple transactions in a short amount of time, transactions from unusual locations
+* **Fraud Detection:** Analyzes the potential risk of each transaction to detect chances of frauds, and anomalies like bulk transactions from stolen cards, multiple transactions in a short amount of time, transactions from unusual locations
 * **Sales and CRM Analytics:** Identifying customer segments, targeted advertising, Customer retention
 * Integrating products with everyday-use household items helps in better analytics